Why I Still Love My Sabai Sofa After Two Years (Review)

 I went with The Essential Sectional in Moss Recycled Velvet with the natural legs.
 True story: I’ve only ever owned grey couches in various shades (is this a millennial thing?), so I figured if I was going to drain my bank account, I might as well go with a fun color.
 Plus, my mom had a green couch in the ‘90s, so the purchase felt like an homage to her and a way to make the purchase feel a bit more meaningful.
 What goes around comes around, or something like that?

-I paid $1395 (😅), which is about six times more than any secondhand couch I’ve ever bought, and I used a welcome coupon for an additional $30 off.
+I paid around $1500 (😅), which is about six times more than any secondhand couch I’ve ever bought, and I used a welcome coupon for an additional $30 off.
 This price included taxes and shipping.
-It was not an easy hit to my bank account, especially during the pandemic, and I wavered for about six weeks before making the purchase (with a grand mouse-click gesture followed by a gasp).
+It was not an easy hit to my bank account, and I wavered for about six weeks before making the purchase (with a grand mouse-click gesture followed by a gasp).

-One note—because the market and economy have changed drastically since 2020, this same couch is now $1845 on the website.
+One note—because the market and economy have changed drastically since in the past two years, this same couch is now $1995 on the website.
 Knowing what I know now, I would still pay the new price tag.
 Here’s why:

 Communication rating: 10/10.